David A. Davenport

 U.S. Court of Appeals, 8th Cir., 2006

-I was trained to be a trial lawyer, so everything I do with a problem, whether it is a partnership dispute in the LIHTC industry, a construction or real estate dispute, a dispute among shareholders, or any other business, commercial or intellectual property dispute, is strategically aimed toward positioning my client for the most optimal resolution to their problem; with an understanding that if the problem can only be fixed in a court of law then we are positioned well and ready.
-Sometimes, problems may be resolved through negotiated business to business resolutions, but other times problems may only be resolved in court or some other dispute resolution process like arbitrations.
+I was trained to be a trial lawyer, so everything I do with a problem, whether it is a partnership dispute in the LIHTC industry, a construction or real estate dispute, shareholder dispute, or some other business, commercial or intellectual property dispute, is strategically aimed toward positioning my client for the most optimal resolution to their problem; with an understanding that if the problem can only be fixed in a court of law then we are positioned well and ready.
+Ideally, problems can be resolved through negotiated business to business resolutions, but many times problems may only be resolved in court or some other dispute resolution process like arbitrations.
 Either way, when I work with my clients to solve problems I bring a seasoned approach with an eye toward being jury ready if we need to go there.

 I also believe that almost no problem, whether settled amicably or fought hard before a jury, lies on the shoulders of one person, so I take a team-oriented approach and involve my clients in such as a way as I am working with them rather than for them.
 It is also of paramount importance that I understand my clients’ business, and know “the deal” and intentions from which the problem arose so that I may work to achieve the most optimal outcome for my clients.
 Throughout the process, I look to provide effective, efficient solutions to complex issues facing my clients, and I bring a direct approach to complicated disputes and emotionally charged situations.